MFC – About Us

 My Fertility Check aims to empower, educate and reassure individuals and couples about their reproductive health.
 Led by renowned fertility expert, Dr John Waterstone, My Fertility Check’s team of gynaecologists have a wealth of experience in fertility care and, are dedicated to delivering straightforward and focused investigations, providing honest and clear advice.

-My Fertility Check was set up by Cork Fertility Centre, the leading centre of excellence in advanced fertility treatments in the south of Ireland.
+My Fertility Check was set up by the clinicians at Waterstone Clinic, the leading centre of excellence in advanced fertility treatments in the south of Ireland.
 My Fertility Check is a self-referral service and is ideal if you want to know more about your fertility, whether you are planning on having a baby now or hoping to start a family in the future, you can easily book an appointment over the phone or through our website.

 Appointments can be made individually, or by a couple and our expert team will ensure the process is as stress-free as possible.

 Medical Director, Waterstone Clinic and My Fertility Check

 Dr Waterstone established Waterstone Clinic in 2002 to provide assisted reproduction services for clients in the South of Ireland.
 The Centre is at the forefront of new developments in the field of Assisted Reproduction.
 It pioneered routine blastocyst culture in Ireland, paving the way for elective single embryo transfer; these advances have made it possible to reduce the incidence of IVF twin pregnancies without compromising the unit’s excellent success rates.
 In June 2014, Dr Waterstone and his scientific team achieved the first birth in an Irish clinic following Pre-implantation Genetic Diagnosis (PGD), which marked an important milestone for Irish reproductive medicine.